‘Southern Charm’ Season 6 Delayed Over Thomas Ravenel’s Legal Woes

-Fans of Southern Charm have noticed that Bravo has not announced a premiere date or released a trailer and want to know why, and if when the season does launch, will they learn more about terminated star Thomas Ravenel’s legal woes?
+Fans of Southern Charm have noticed that Bravo has not announced a premiere date or released a trailer and want to know why.
+And when the season does launch, will they learn more about terminated star Thomas Ravenel’s legal woes?

 The answer according to Monsters & Critics is that it’s Ravenel’s legal situation, which is tying things up, and while he can’t stop the cast on the show from discussing his criminal case, he has filed a request with a judge to stop everyone on Southern Charm from discussing the custody case on camera.
 While Bravo is confident that Ravenel won’t prevail, they are holding off the debut of the trailer or the season before the judge makes his decision.